 Cobots may reduce the safety requirements somewhat, but reach is generally more limited, and the sensors still have a short standoff, so is there a way of automating without the robots, short standoffs, complicated programming, and safety concerns?
 In short, yes!

-The new APDIS Gap & Flush System is specifically designed to overcome the limitations of robot-based solutions by utilising the power of the APDIS Laser Radar.
+The new APDIS Gap & Flush System is specifically designed to overcome the limitations of robot-based solutions by utilizing the power of the APDIS Laser Radar.
 With its large volume and accurate laser-based measurement, large stand-off measurements can be taken, and movement synchronisation can be reduced to a single linear axis, simplifying measurements, and reducing safety requirements considerably.

 The APDIS Gap & Flush system developed in cooperation with VRSI provides comprehensive vehicle coverage with three Laser Radars for vehicles large and small.
 With direct vehicle tracking, no conveyor interlocks are required, and simple linear axes move the Laser Radars synchronously with the vehicle, allowing fast and repeatable measurements of gaps and flushes all around the vehicle at multiple positions (up to 170 locations) at a range of conveyor speeds (up to 140mm/s).